oneai-nlp/oneai-node/README.md

 `npm install oneai`

 ### Authentication
 You will need a valid API key for all requests.
-Register and create a key for your project [in OneAI Studio](https://studio.oneai.com/?utm_source=open_source&utm_medium=node_sdk_readme).
+Register and create a key for your project [in One AI Studio](https://studio.oneai.com/?utm_source=open_source&utm_medium=node_sdk_readme).
 As a security measure we only show the key once, so make sure to keep it somewhere safe.

 #### Example
 ```node